 The Aeron occupies a place in MoMA's permanent collection for a reason.
 It’s one of the best ergonomic office chairs you can buy, it’s available in sizes A, B and C to give you a responsive, adjustable experience – and it's a design classic, so it'll look fantastic in your office.

-The Alera Elusion swivel chair is an economically priced ergonomic office chair, sporting a contoured seat cushion with a waterfall edge and premium upholstery.
-It lacks the adjustment options of more expensive models, but you can tweak the tilt tension, seat height, and arm height and width, making it a great budget choice.
+The Duhome Office Chair is an economically priced ergonomic office chair, sporting a well padded seat cushion and premium fabric upholstery.
+It lacks the adjustment options of more expensive models, but you can tweak the tilt tension and seat height, making it a great budget choice.

 03. Saul Office Chair